iamjosephmj/learn-rx/readme.md

 <img src="https://github.com/iamjosephmj/learn-rx/blob/master/src/main/resources/schedulers.png"/>
 </p>
 <br>
-I'm starting out on the main thread, which is represented by the topmost green timeline.
+I'm starting out on the main thread, which is represented by the bottom green timeline.
 I'll call ObserveOn and specify purpleScheduler.
 Imagine that I am going to do some intensive work here.
 So I am specifying a background thread to receive the events on for a map operation, in this case.
 Then I will call SubscribeOn and specify orangeScheduler.
 I am specifying where I want subscription to be created.